• 4.5/5 out of 207+ reviews.

 2. Wind down the day with a calm period

 A toddler has a lot to process.
 It can be very helpful to let your toddler end the day with a calm period with few stimuli.
-A weighted blanket for toddlers can help with this.
+A weighted blanket for toddlers can help well with this.
 Under this blanket, your toddler feels secure and calms down.

 4. Be a team as parents